Skip to main content

 Unrestricted LCFF Sources (Local Control Funding Formula):

-• The total Unrestricted LCFF revenues are projected at $120,282,902.
+• The total Unrestricted LCFF revenues are projected at $120,030,213.

 • Under LCFF, most state categorical programs are eliminated.
-Instead, Districts receive base, supplemental, and concentration grants.
+Instead, districts receive base, supplemental, and concentration grants.

 • The base grant is calculated by multiplying the district's funded ADA by uniform amounts depending on the grade level, with grades 9-12 receiving the highest.
 The adjustment provides additional funding for students in grades TK-3 and 9-12 and includes funding for districts maintaining K-3 class ratios below 24 to 1.
-This year, the base grant and adjustment provide $94.9 million.
+This year, the base grant and adjustment provide $94.3 million.

 • LCFF growth estimates will be limited to cost-of-living percentage adjustments.